 The JTEC is offering tactical training and evaluation, and contributing to the development of Georgia's command and leadership philosophy.
-The JTEC is also enhancing regional security cooperation, by offering unique training opportunities to NATO and regional partners.

-Activities include promotion of effective inter-agency coordination in response to security challenges; the facilitation of national, bilateral and multilateral exercises; and training, evaluation and certification activities, supported by the use of modern training technologies - live, virtual and constructive simulation.
+The JTEC is also enhancing regional security cooperation, offering unique regional training opportunities to NATO Allies and Partners.
+Activities include promotion of effective inter-agency coordination in response to security challenges; facilitation of national, bilateral and multilateral exercises; and training, evaluation and certification activities, supported by the use of modern training technologies - live, virtual and constructive simulation.
+Rotational training of Georgian military units began in May 2016.